jolegrand10/mongonode/README.md

 `$ node mongonode/server.js`

-Then, try, the curl commands below.

- First add a contact; then, checkout the existing contacts.
+Then, try the curl commands below to first, add a contact; then, to checkout the existing contacts.
 ## Dependencies and pre-requisites
 - mongodb
 - node.js